dhirajpatnaik16297/IMG-TXT-Generative-Adversarial-Network/README.md

 # IMG-TXT-Generative-Adversarial-Network
-I have tried to find relation between image and text and generating them simultaneously using Generative Adversarial Networks.
+Inspired by the paper on Stack GAN https://arxiv.org/pdf/1612.03242.pdf which generates realistic images from text, I have tried to find relation between image and text and generating both of them simultaneously using Generative Adversarial Networks.

 Following is the architecture of my model